isaackwy/slackbuilds-data-science/README.md

 # slackbuilds-data-science-14.2
-Slackbuild Scripts for Data Science
+Data Science SlackBuilds for Slackware 14.2

 SlackBuilds submissions are closed for 14.2.
 Hence, I have archived this repository.